February 4, 2019

 The lyrics were stark.
 Blunt.
 Direct and to the point, just this side of hopeless.
 Karen's delivery was exacting and resolute, also revealing how difficult a song this was to sing.
 (Try it.)
 The dramatic backing vocals mixed dirge, hymn, and anthem into one.
 A mesmerizing record from the very first listen.
 Coming immediately after the relatively frothy Carole King tune both as a single and sequentially on the new album, this one was not easily forgotten.
 Up the charts it went.

 Richard's remarkable, God-given talent was fully on display for all to see.
 Pianist, Arranger, Composer, Conductor indeed.
 His triumphant arrangement and production upped their game, finally bringing he and Karen a measure of respect in the world of Rock, even if a bit reluctantly.
 This was not a song you hummed while it played in the background driving Pacific Coast Highway.
-He nearly demanded you listen.
+He nearly demanded you listen intently to it.

 The Japanese version.